hax-adhi/hax-adhi/README.md

 ## 🌱 Currently Learning

-Advanced Red Team tactics and Post-Exploitation Techniques
+- Advanced Red Team tactics and Post-Exploitation Techniques

-Cloud Security and Container Exploitation
+- SIEM and Log Monitoring

-Scripting automation in Python and Bash
+- Scripting automation in Python and Bash

 ## 📫 Connect With Me